Do you do everything for your kids? It may be time to stop. Here are 7 surprising reasons kids need responsibilities (with examples by age).

 - What to Do When Your Child Says No to Everything

-Don’t forget: Join my newsletter and grab your copy of How to Unspoil Your Child below—at no cost to you:
+Don’t forget: Join my newsletter and grab your copy of How to Unspoil Your Child below: